arora-aditya/now/README.md

 I will try my best to keep this as updated as possible, do email me if I forget for over 2 weeks!

-`Last Updated: May 10th 4:30pm EST`
+`Last Updated: May 23rd 8:50pm EST`

 ## What I'm doing now
 - Studying has started but I've been pre occupied with preparing for interview, and will have some catching up to do not too long into the term.
-  - I am overloading the shit out of next term by taking an extra courses to bring my total up to 8 courses
+  - I am overloading the shit out of my term by taking an extra courses to bring my total up to 8 courses
     - 1 business courses, 1 economics course,  1 info session course, 1 prototyping (30hrs/term) course, 4 core courses
       - the ECON course has looked like a lot of memorization, while the business course seems like a lot of new interesting possibly difficult to memorize stuff.
-  - ~Also trying to do a URA parallelly so that I literally have no time on my hand to do absolutely anything unproductive~
+      - the Business course is looking to be some very interesting class discussion given everyone reads the articles
+      - ECE298(prototyping) is going well for the most part given we figure out how to prototype next week
+      - ECE224 looks like a lot of digital circuit design and programming (and none of the defintions, which is what I was worried about) which in my opinion is a pretty good mix
+      - ECE208 is going over the top of my head for now, but hopefully I can get in the assignment by the weekends
+      - ECE252 looks to be really easy at the time of speaking, but I don't want to jinx myself yet.
+I'm having a lot of fun with the labs.
+      - Have not really studied much of anything else
-- Devoting some time to projects outside of work before applying to jobs next term [[zephyr](https://github.com/arora-aditya/zephyr)/[sage](http://thesage.co/)]
+- Devoting some time to projects outside of work before applying to jobs next term [[sage](http://thesage.co/)/[waterlooworks2](https://waterlooworks2.com)]
 - I have officially resigned from alI l forms of social media, and will not be giving the tech giants any more data into my browsing habits.
 No YouTube, Facebook, Instagram, Twitter, Reddit or Google Plus (RIP)
-  - UPDATE: the blog post on quitting social media is out: [How Quitting Social Media almost Cost me My Life](https://arora-aditya.com/blogs/social-media/)
-  - The review for "The Subtle Art of Not Giving a F*ck" is live [here](https://books.arora-aditya.com/subtle-art/)
-  - Read my next book, Eric Schmidt's new book "The Trillion Dollar Coach", and will be writing the review over the weekend (eh, haven't written yet, but will be soon)
+  - Read my next book, Eric Schmidt's new book "The Trillion Dollar Coach", and will be writing the review (soon)
+- I also somehow managed to squeeze in 9 seasons of `The Office` on Netflix in about a month, which is totally insane in my opinion

 ## Quote that I'm pondering:
 ### The more something threatens your identity, the more you will avoid it.